 Why Visit Plitvice Lakes National Park?

-Plitvice National Park is the ensemble of 16 named lakes which naturally cascade in each other, creating breathtaking waterfalls.
-This UNESCO Wolrd Heritage Site is one of the biggest and oldest national parks of Croatia offering seven different routes to visit the lake system and four various hiking trails throughout the year.
+Plitvice Lakes National Park or Nacionalni Park Plitvička Jezera in Croatian is the ensemble of 16 named lakes which naturally cascade in each other, creating breathtaking waterfalls.
+This UNESCO World Heritage Site is one of the biggest and oldest national parks of Croatia offering seven different routes to visit the lake system and four various hiking trails throughout the year.

 The infrastructure is well developed in Plitvice park, with well-marked trails, buses to take you to several stations of the park and a boat to take you over the river to continue walking on your tail.